-Camera, Lighting, and Set Operations Apprenticeship Intensive: An 8-Week Workforce Training Program
+Camera, Lighting, and Set Operations Apprenticeship Intensive: An 8-Week Workforce Training Program.

 1. Executive Summary